CISecurity/CCPD-Docs/docs/source/SecureSuite License.md

 ----------

 A SecureSuite License is required for CIS-CAT Pro Dashboard v3.0.0+ (due to release in December 2022).
-If a valid license is not present, some Dashboard features like remote assessment will not be available.
+If a valid license is not present, some Dashboard features such as remote configuration assessment will not properly function.

 **Steps to Download Your SecureSuite License**